Menu

 Our Equity Statement

-From our early days, Guitars in the Classroom (GITC) has dedicated its efforts to advancing teacher and student learning and well-being by providing free teacher training in cross-curricular, integrated, hands-on music that includes every student.
+From our early days, Guitars in the Classroom (GITC) has dedicated its efforts to advancing teacher and student learning and well-being by providing free teacher training through workshops, classes, and classroom co-teaching artist residencies focusing on inclusive, cross-curricular, integrated, hands-on music that cultivates and encourages student voices, and equitably includes every student.

 Copyright © 2024 Guitars In The Classroom.
 All rights reserved.